-Twelve Control Measures were rejected as grossly disproportionate.
+Fourteen Control Measures were rejected as grossly disproportionate.
 Rejected response strategies were:

-- + Have dedicated BOP Intervention vessel equipped with ROV tooling package in field. - + Purchase and maintain own Capping Stack in Darwin. - + Incentivise a vendor to set up a Capping Stack in Darwin. - + Purchase and maintain own Capping Stack and have suitable deployment vessel/crew on standby with pre-approved Safety Case to deploy Capping Stack. - + Transport WWC Capping Stack via air. - + Use lightweight Rapid Cap to be mobilised via air from Houston, USA. - + Preposition WWC Capping Stack standby crew in Perth. - + Have MODU on standby at activity location.
+- + Have dedicated BOP Intervention vessel equipped with ROV tooling package in field. - + Purchase and maintain own Capping Stack in Darwin. - + Incentivise a vendor to set up a Capping Stack in Darwin. - + Purchase and maintain own Capping Stack and have suitable deployment vessel/crew on standby with pre-approved Safety Case to deploy Capping Stack. - + Transport WWC Capping Stack via air. - + Use lightweight Rapid Cap to be mobilised via air from Houston, USA. - + Suitable Capping Stack deployment vessel is confirmed to be available prior to drilling

-- + Schedule drilling campaign to avoid cyclone season. - + Contract source control personnel through a provider in addition to existing arrangements. - + Have Wild Well Control on standby in Perth during drilling operations in order to respond immediately to a LOWC. - + Pre-drill riserless intervals for a potential relief well before drilling the main well.
+- + Preposition WWC Capping Stack standby crew in Perth. - + Have MODU on standby at activity location. - + Alternative relief well design (slim hole design) - + Schedule drilling campaign to avoid cyclone season. - + Contract source control personnel through a provider in addition to existing arrangements. - + Have Wild Well Control on standby in Perth during drilling operations in order to respond immediately to a LOWC. - + Pre-drill riserless intervals for a potential relief well before drilling the main well.